Matthew Perry

 Early Roles

-In the beginning, Perry could only count on episodic characters in various TV shows.
-For instance, he made appearances in series like "Silver Spoons", "Charles in Charge", and "Growing Pains".
+Early on, Perry could only land episodic characters in various TV shows.
+He appeared in series like "Silver Spoons", "Charles in Charge", and "Growing Pains".

-In 1987, Matthew received an invitation to the series "Second Chance".
-He was entrusted with the role of Chazz Russell, which soon became central to the project.
-While filming, he fell in love with Valerie Bertinelli from afar.
+In 1987, Matthew was cast in the series "Second Chance".
+He landed the role of Chazz Russell, which soon became central to the show.
+While filming, he developed a crush on Valerie Bertinelli from afar.

 Matthew Perry in the series 'Second Chance'